 Football and Collision-Related Injury Prevention

-Football had the largest number of ACL injuries and the highest competition-related ACL injury rate among studied collegiate sports.
-Physical therapists can help football players focus on neck strengthening to reduce concussion risk, multi-directional stability training, contact preparation exercises, proper tackling mechanics, and recovery strategies between high-intensity training sessions.
+Football had the largest number of ACL injuries and the highest competition-related ACL injury rate among the studied collegiate sports.
+Physical therapists can help football players focus on neck strengthening to reduce concussion risk, multi-directional stability training, contact preparation exercises, proper techniques, tackling mechanics, and recovery strategies between high-intensity training sessions.

 Workplace Injury Prevention Through Physical Therapy